baskuit/pinyon/src/state/readme.md

 Fast!

-Customizable with functino pointers and mini-library (TODO) for simulating
+Customizable with function pointers and mini-library (TODO) for simulating

-The default behaviour of a tree is that of a P-game.
+The default behavior of a tree is that of a P-game.

 # ChanceState

 # SolvedState

 A state that is solved does not necessarily have to have the same interface as `ChanceState`.
-However being a chance state is required for the solvers to work, and it is common to 'upgrade' a ChanceState to a SolvedState using the `FullTraversal` class.
+However being a chance state is required for the solvers to work, and it is common to 'upgrade' a `ChanceState` to a `SolvedState` using the `FullTraversal` class.
 In practice, by this process all solved states are also chance states, and so deriving `SolvedState : public ChanceState` is justified.